DragoonKP/ENGR-391-My-codes/README.md

 - Use as reference to guide in case you need

 -This is for the ENGR 391 -Numerical method class that will be usefull in a lot of engineering processes as we need to approximate complex value in real life.
+- tutorial 6 - has codes from a book that was really usefull to understand what is going on